fanluo12/LC/1D-DynamicProgramming/README.md

 ## 198. House Robber
 We cannot rob adjacent house, so we set a dp array of nums length.
 We set index 0 as nums[0] and index 1 as maximum of nums[1] and nums[0] since if we iterate through from index 2, if index 1 and 2 are same small our result would small.
 So index 1 MUST set as max of index 0 and 1

+## 213. House Robber II
+For loop through from 0 to -2 index and from 1 to -1 index respectively to update two results and compare